About Maximo

 The Maximo Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Stark County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Maximo, Ohio residents are available through the local police department and authorized providers in Stark County.
+Fingerprinting services for Maximo, Ohio residents are available through local police (where present) and authorized providers in Stark County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Stark County Sheriff's Office for scheduling and fees.

 To register to vote in Maximo, Ohio, residents can register online through the Ohio Secretary of State's website, by mail, or in person at the Stark County elections office.
 Ohio requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Ohio Secretary of State's voter lookup tool.
 For local municipal elections in Maximo, contact the Stark County Clerk's office for schedules and ballot information.